Tail lift: Tuckunder

 On Tuckunder lifts, the lifting platform may be folded and stored underneath the load bed of the vehicle, leaving the option of it not being used when at a loading dock, and giving access and egress for operators without the need to operate the lift.
 Common tuckunder designs are either single- or dual-cylinder, with dual-cylinder designs supporting higher lifting capacities.

 The Maxon company claims to have invented the first tuckunder lift in 1957 under the brand name Tuk-A-Way.

 Slider

 Slider Lift designs, like tuckunders, are characterized by folding and storing directly underneath the vehicle bed.
 However, slider designs feature lifting platforms that "slide" out from underneath the vehicle bed (instead of lowering and unfolding).
 Slider lift designs support some of the highest lifting capacities of any type of hydraulic lift.

 Liftgate

 In North America, "liftgate" is the commonly used term for a hydraulic lift installed at the rear of a vehicle that can be used to mechanically load or unload cargo.

 In the automobile industry, "liftgate" is also used to refer to the automatic rear door of a van, minivan, or crossover SUV type vehicle.
 This opening system is also sometimes called a "rear hatch."

+Modern liftgates often come with advanced features such as remote control operation, automatic height adjustment, and integrated safety mechanisms, making them more user-friendly and efficient.